Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Narrandera has 164 active public transport stops, offering a mix of train and bus services.
-These stops are served by 29 individual routes that collectively provide 242 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 389 meters from the nearest stop.
+Narrandera has 164 active public transport stops offering a mix of train and bus services.
+These stops are served by 29 individual routes that collectively facilitate 242 weekly passenger trips.
+The town's transport accessibility is rated as good, with residents typically located 389 meters from the nearest stop.

 Frequently Asked Questions - Transport